sergisproject/sergisproject.github.io/docs/client.md

 | `init` | *`mapContainer` (DOM element),* *`latitude` (number),* *`longitude` (number),* *`zoom` (number)* | Promise | Initialize the map within the DOM element mapContainer, centering it on the given coordinated (provided as numbers) and zoomed to the given zoom value (an integer).
 | `centerMap` | *`latitude` (number),* *`longitude` (number),* *`zoom` (number)* | Promise | Center the map on the given coordinates (provided as numbers) and zoom to the given zoom value (an integer).

 It must also have a property named `actions`, which is an object with the actions that can be taken on the map.
-It must have a function for each action that could be present in an [Action object][actionobject] (not including `goto`, `continue`, and `logout`).
+It must have a function for each Map Action that could be present in an Map [Action object][actionobject] (not including Gameplay Actions such as `explain`, `goto`, `continue`, and `logout`).
 The function name corresponds to the action's `name`, and the function's parameters correspond to data passed in the action's `data` array.

 ## Backends